noahjahn/docker-workshop/docs/python.md

 ./python python manage.py runserver 0.0.0.0:8000
 ```

 The app still can't be reached, and if we take a look at the output of `docker ps` we'll notice the container isn't actually publishing any ports.
 This is because we are using the `docker compose run` command, which by default doesn't map service ports.
 We'll need to update the `python.sh` file with the `--service-ports` flag for this to work.
-We might as well do the same with the `pip.sh` file as well.

 Here is the `python.sh` file:

 :::code-group